GhostEI-Bench: Do Mobile Agents Resilience to Environmental Injection in Dynamic On-Device Environments?: Related Work

 \subsection{Mobile GUI Agents}

 The development of mobile agents powered by Large Language/Vision Models (LLMs/VLMs) has seen rapid progress, with research primarily divided into prompt-based and training-based methods.
-Prompt-based methods evolved from text-only systems like DroidBot-GPT~\citep{wen2023droidbot} to multimodal agents like AutoDroid~\citep{wen2024autodroid} that process both screenshots and text.
+Prompt-based methods evolved from text-only systems like DroidBot-GPT~\citep{wen2023droidbot} to multimodal agents like AutoDroid~\citep{wen2024autodroid} and AppAgent~\citep{zhang2025appagent} that process both screenshots and text.
 More recently, the field has trended towards multi-agent collaboration to handle complex tasks, with notable examples like AppAgentX~\citep{jiang2025appagentx} and Mobile-Agent-v2~\citep{wang2024mobileb}.
 The latter, upon whose architecture our work builds, employs a framework with specialized planning and reflection agents to overcome long-context challenges.
 In parallel, training-based methods enhance agent capabilities~\citep{chu2023mobilevlm,hong2024cogagent,lu2024gui,cheng2025kairos,bai2024digirl,liu2025learnact}.
-For instance, CogAgent~\citep{hong2024cogagent} fine-tunes a VLM for superior GUI grounding, while DigiRL~\citep{bai2024digirl} employs an autonomous reinforcement learning pipeline where the agent learns from its own interactions in a real-world environment, using another VLM as a reward-providing evaluator.
-The creation of unified training benchmarks like LearnAct~\citep{liu2025learnact} further highlights the rapid progress in capability and evaluation.
+For instance, CogAgent~\citep{hong2024cogagent} and UI-TARS~\citep{qin2025ui} fine-tune VLMs fine-tunes a VLM for superior GUI grounding, while Reinforcement Learning (RL) has emerged as a dominant paradigm in the GUI agent community.
+Represented by DigiRL~\citep{bai2024digirl}, this direction has flourished with recent works like MobileRL~\citep{xu2025mobilerl}, UI-S1~\citep{lu2025ui}, and GUI-G$^2$~\citep{tang2025gui} employing diverse optimization strategies.
+Furthermore, a new wave of reasoning-oriented RL approaches, such as UI-R1~\citep{lu2025ui}, GUI-R1~\citep{luo2025gui}, and InfiGUI-R1~\citep{liu2025infigui}, demonstrates the community's shift towards agents capable of self-improving through environment feedback.
 Despite these advances, most efforts emphasize performance and generalization, while the unique safety challenges in mobile phones, driven by dynamic environments with pop-ups, notifications, and inter-app interactions, remain underexplored.